Mercedes C-class hybrid saloon costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingThe C 300 hybrids' strong range and economy impress, while the diesel-electric version is still fairly frugal when the battery goes flat

-- 3Running costs - currently readingThe C 300 hybrid models make most sense for company-car users; a diesel fallback is a welcome option
+- 3Running costs & insurance - currently readingThe C 300 hybrid models make most sense for company-car users; a diesel fallback is a welcome option

 - 4Performance, engine & driveNeither C 300 hybrid is a slouch and both handle well; the diesel-electric version in particular has buckets of torque